 If an applicant meets the minimum requirements for the university, the Office of Admissions sends the completed application to the academic department.
 Program heads and/or committees in fields of interest will determine the adequacy of the student’s preparation and whether or not departmental facilities are sufficient for their aims.

-Minimum Requirements for Degree: 36 credits
+Minimum Requirements for Indigenous Studies M.A.: 36 credits

 |General University Requirements|

 |Complete the general university requirements.|

 |Master’s Degree Requirements|

 |Complete the master’s degree requirements.|

 |Indigenous Studies Program Requirements|

 |Complete at least 6 credits in a field setting, including minimum of one week camp with Elders.|

 |Complete at least 36 semester hours beyond the bachelor’s degree level.|

 Students may transfer a maximum of 9 hours from another university into their program.